PipedreamHQ/docs/docs/notebook/destinations/http/README.md

 ## HTTP Request and Response

 You can see both the data that was sent in the HTTP request, and the HTTP response that was issued, below the Code or Action cell in which the Destination was used.
+If the Action or Code step you're using issues multiple HTTP requests, we'll show the request and response data for each.

 ## Retries